Contact Us

 About this service

 A cataract usually forms slowly with vision gradually blurring over months or years.
-It develops with the naturally with ageing.
-However, a cataract also be as a result of injury, inflammation, certain medications or related to condition, such as diabetes for example.
+The condition can develop naturally with ageing, but can also be a result of injury, inflammation, taking certain medication or be related to conditions such as diabetes.

 When a cataract is removed, it is replaced with a permanent artificial lens implant, which helps to restore vision.

 Cataract surgery is one of the most commonly performed eye surgeries.
-Our surgeons offer all the lens options for modern cataract surgery, these include multifocal and new trifocal lenses.
+Our surgeons offer a wide range of lens options for modern cataract surgery, including multifocal and new trifocal lenses.
 About 95% of people who receive a standard lens implant have their vision restored to its pre-cataract level.

-Before surgery your consultant will send you for a biometry eye scan - this is to help determine the strength of the lens that will be used.
+Before surgery your consultant will send you for a biometry eye scan - this is to help determine the strength of the artificial lens that will be used to replace your lens affected by the cataract.

 The cataract procedure is carried out on a day-case basis.
-It usually takes about 15-30 minutes and you will be awake throughout.
+The actual surgery itself usually takes about 15-30 minutes and you will be awake throughout.

 Your consultant removes the cloudy lens by making a tiny opening at the edge of the cornea.
 Once removed, the lens is replaced with a permanent artificial lens implant, which will allow you to see again.